Growing Conventional Corn 101

 Share this post on:

-Traited Corn (Genetically Modified Corn)
+Traited Corn (GMO or Genetically Modified Corn)

-• Farmers planting refuge in-a-bag (RIB) corn seed plant a mix of conventional and traited corn within the same bag.
+• Farmers planting refuge-in-a-bag (RIB) corn seed plant a mix of conventional and traited corn within the same bag.
 All RIB corn contains a mix of conventional corn and traited corn.

 Conventional Corn